NLohner/LinuxShellProject/README.txt

 	bg builtin (I don't really have a way to test if this works, but I was getting the same weird functionality that I was getting earlier, so I assume it works?)

-	kill builtin (done for some specific signals, I don't know how many we need to add)
+	kill builtin (done for some specific signals, I don't know how many we need to add.
+Also hard to test though)